Welcome to the personal web site of Dr. Jeffrey C. Carrier, Professor Emeritus of Biology at Albion College.

 importance in building undergraduate library collections”

 Carrier has been a longtime, active member of the American Elasmobranch Society (AES), having served as Secretary, Secretary-Editor, and a member of the Board of Directors for multiple terms.
-He completed two terms as President of AES at the end of 2007 and currently serves as a member of the Executive Committee and the Board of Directors.
+He completed two terms as President of AES at the end of 2007.

 Carrier has maintained a longtime affiliation with the Newfound Harbor Marine Institute (NHMI) at Seacamp where he served as Program and Facilities Director before coming to Albion College.
 He also served as a member of the Board of Directors until 2010.
-An environmental education/marine science facility located on Big Pine Key in the Florida Keys, NHMI has provided logistical support for Carrier’s Florida Keys studies for more than 30 years.
+An environmental education/marine science facility located on Big Pine Key in the Florida Keys, NHMI has provided logistical support for Carrier’s Florida Keys studies for more than 35 years.
 Numerous Albion College students and graduates have completed internships at NHMI and many have served as staff members.
+In the summer of 2015, in conjunction with Seacamp and Jillian Morris, President and Founder of Sharks4Kids, Carrier developed a S.T.E.M.
+Program for middle school girls in Monroe County (Florida Keys) to introduce them to the marine sciences and basic shark research.

 Carrier and his students have appeared in 17 shows produced for network and cable television, ranging from National Geographic Explorer and Discovery Channel specials to Florida Public Television documentaries and segments for Jack Hanna’s Animal Adventures and FOX Television’s Wild Animal Moments series.
 His most recent collaboration has been with the remote imaging laboratory of the National Geographic Society and Dr. Mike Heithaus of Florida International University.
 These projects resulted in the production of an episode for the National Geographic Television series Crittercam Chronicles.